2023 Best Economics Bachelor's Degree Schools in Georgia

 Top 10 Best Economics Bachelor's Degree Schools

-Full Economics at Emory University Report
+Read full report on Economics at Emory University

-You’ll be in good company if you decide to attend Georgia Institute of Technology - Main Campus.
-It ranked #2 on our 2023 Best Economics Bachelor’s Degree Schools in Georgia list.
-Located in the large city of Atlanta, Georgia Tech is a public school with a fairly large student population.
+A rank of #2 on this year’s list means Georgia Institute of Technology - Main Campus is a great place for economics students working on their bachelor’s degree.
+Located in the large city of Atlanta, Georgia Tech is a public college with a fairly large student population.

-Out of the 10 schools in Georgia that were part of this year’s ranking, University of Georgia landed the # 3 spot on the list.
+A rank of #3 on this year’s list means University of Georgia is a great place for economics students working on their bachelor’s degree.
 Located in the midsize city of Athens, UGA is a public school with a very large student population.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $322.

-Read full report on Economics at University of Georgia
+Full Economics at University of Georgia Report

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $1,254.